 My life began without my consent.
 Years went by where I had few choices and decisions were made for me, like what I ate and wore, and what TV shows I watched.
 I went to school, and got part-time jobs, my driver’s license, and a high school diploma, because that’s what you did.
 College didn’t come right after, but it did come and was completed on my own.
 My life, which is now heading towards the end, is sometimes challenging physically, and memories, more so than activities, will soon be where I’ll go.
 So that leaves the middle.
 Those years where I get to make the most choices, have the best adventures, figure out what my life will be, and plan for the years at the end.
 I didn’t work it all away, but a good part.
 I spent more and more time at my hobbies as the kids got older and I’m glad I have them, now that I’m retired.
 I certainly have adventures, traveling to wonderful places with amazing people.
 I just wish I had heard the words, “enjoy the middle”, 40 years ago, because enjoy would have been given much more consideration when making my choices.

 There are people in this world that are born socializers.
 People who want to, like to, need to, socialize with others and develop lots of relationships.
 I am not one of those people, but my husband was.
 I’ve found some relationships, and some have ended, as relationships sometimes do, usually because it’s one sided and I need that verification that I’m wanted in return, that I’m needed.
-I can’t think of any relationships, my husband ever had, that ended, no matter what.
+I can’t think of any relationships my husband ever had, that ended, no matter what.
 He not only wanted every relationship he found, he needed them.
 Without them he wasn’t quite a whole person.
 Some of his relationships were one sided, and I know that hurt him because he would bring it up sometimes, but each relationship was more important than being wanted in return.
 He was the one to call, the one to visit, no matter the response or lack thereof.
-I guess I could say he simply loved people much better than me, because he loved unconditionally in conditions that made me stop trying.
+I would say he simply loved people, much better at it than me, because he loved unconditionally in conditions that made me stop trying.
 He was a much better person than me because he didn’t throw people away for not wanting or needing him.
 How can I make that me?